Shape

 terraform

-The terraform block is used to configure how Terragrunt will interact with Terraform.
-This includes specifying where to find the Terraform configuration files, any extra arguments to pass to the terraform CLI, and any hooks to run before or after calling Terraform.
+The terraform block is used to configure how Terragrunt will interact with OpenTofu/Terraform.
+This includes specifying where to find the OpenTofu/Terraform configuration files, any extra arguments to pass to the tofu/terraform binary, and any hooks to run before or after calling OpenTofu/Terraform.

 The terraform block supports the following arguments: